paveljurca/notes/sber/a.md

 .

-Don't doubt yourself, son.
 Doubt kills / The Equalizer

+.

+You do something about it because you can / The Equalizer

 .